miniluz/simple-game-patcher/README.md

 A file-based patching system for managing game modifications.
 Applies patch files to game directories while maintaining backups for safe reversion.

+This was coded with AI almost exclusively, and is a personal project.
+It's tested, but the tests were written by AI.
+I feel comfortable enough to use it myself, but you probably shouldn't unless you know how to debug stuff yourself.

 ## Requirements

 - Python 3.6 or higher